 AO Interconnect Links General Requirements

-delivers all aggregated BB and/or VOD IP traffic of AO end-users towards AO via to AO interconnect link, distributed over 5 RPOI´s based on geographic origin of traffic.
+Wyre delivers all aggregated BB and/or VOD IP traffic of AO end-users towards AO via Wyre to AO interconnect link, distributed over 5 RPOI´s based on geographic origin of traffic.

 The interconnect for the aggregated BB and VOD IP traffic cannot be the same.
-The location for the interconnect for the aggregated BB and VOD IP traffic can, but must not be the same, selected by .
+The location for the interconnect for the aggregated BB and VOD IP traffic can, but must not be the same, selected by Wyre.

 Details over the interface are documented in Appendix A – <AO Network Interface>.